Q – Why a Passport Club?

 It is fair to say that only 12% of members are under 50 but this is rapidly changing through the new Rotary club models being introduced.

-New Rotary clubs – like the passport model – offer the flexibility and focus to attract young people.
+New Rotary clubs – like the passport version – offer the flexibility and focus to attract young people.
 Some of Rotary’s passport clubs have an average age of 35.
 Sunshine Coast Passport Rotary is aiming to achieve a balance of experience and drive taking in many different age groups – people who value productivity and want to make an effective use of their time.
-Sitting in meetings producing very little is a not seen as a valuable use of time.
+The average age of our members currently is 52.

 Q How do I join?